NAFTA - Chapter 11 - Investment

 Factual overview and nature of the claim

-Tennant alleges that Ontario’s administration of the Feed-In Tariff program (FIT) was non-transparent and opaque, and that Tennant was treated unfairly with respect to their project in Ontario.
-In addition, Tennant alleges that government records documenting the nature and extent of the alleged unfair energy regulatory measures were intentionally destroyed.
+Tennant alleged that Ontario’s administration of the Feed-In Tariff program (FIT) was non-transparent and opaque, and that Tennant was treated unfairly with respect to their project in Ontario.
+In addition, Tennant alleged that government records documenting the nature and extent of the alleged unfair energy regulatory measures were intentionally destroyed.

 Legal documents

-This case is governed by the arbitral rules of the United Nations Commission on International Trade Law.
-Additional documents related to this case can be viewed at the website of the Permanent Courtof Arbitration.
+Additional documents related to this case can be viewed at the website of the Permanent Court of Arbitration.